-Estonians have fiercely defended their culture during decades of Soviet influence.
-Today, this culture is celebrated everywhere.
-Fabulous food, beautiful medieval towns and a sense of joyful independence distinguish Estonia.
+Today Estonian culture is celebrated everywhere.
+Fabulous food, beautiful medieval towns, and a sense of joyful independence distinguish Estonia.

 A UNESCO World Heritage Site, the enchanting Old Town of Tallinn is known as Europe’s “Medieval Pearl.”
 It is ringed by one of the best-preserved medieval fortifications in Europe–nearly two kilometers of city walls, with twenty towers–which have kept it remarkably well intact.

 Walk along the narrow, paved streets, past medieval homes and churches, to the Luhike Jalq Gate of the 15th century, the Alexander Nevsky Cathedral and Raekoja Plats–the square that has been the heart of the city since the markets began here in the 11th century.
 It’s a stunning spot, surrounded by colorful merchant houses and dominated by the Gothic city hall.
 It is reputed that the square was the site of the first Christmas tree back in 1441, and is presided over at Christmas time by a huge pine tree and busy festive market.